-© The Financial Reporting Council Limited 2020 The Financial Reporting Council Limited is a company limited by guarantee.
+© The Financial Reporting Council Limited 2021 The Financial Reporting Council Limited is a company limited by guarantee.
 Registered in England number 2486368.
 Registered Office: 8th Floor, 125 London Wall, London EC2Y 5AS

-BULLETIN: ILLUSTRATIVE AUDITOR'S REPORTS ON UNITED KINGDOM PRIVATE SECTOR FINANCIAL STATEMENTS
+BULLETIN: ILLUSTRATIVE AUDITOR'S REPORTS ON UNITED KINGDOM PRIVATE SECTOR FINANCIAL STATEMENTS FOR PERIODS COMMENCING AFTER 1 FEBRUARY 2020 WITH FILING AFTER 31 DECEMBER 2020

-Contents Page (s) Introduction 2 Opinion Modifications to the auditor's opinion Opinion in respect of an additional financial reporting framework 2 3 4 Basis for opinion 4 Our application of materiality 5 Conclusions relating to going concern 6 Emphasis of matter and other matter paragraphs 8 Other legal and regulatory matters we are required to address 8 Corporate governance statement Corporate governance statement included as a separate report 9 11 Location of the description of auditor's responsibilities for the audit of the financial statements 11 Other matters the auditor is required to address 13 Alternative presentation options for financial statements of a group 13 References to IFRS as adopted by the European Union post-EU Exit 14 Appendices 1 - 7B: Illustrative Auditors Reports 15 - 43 Appendix 8: Auditor's Responsibilities 44
+Contents Page (s) Introduction 2 Opinion 2 Modifications to the auditor's opinion 3 Opinion in respect of an additional financial reporting framework 4 Basis for opinion 4 Application of materiality 5 Conclusions relating to going concern 6 Emphasis of matter and other matter paragraphs 8 Other legal and regulatory matters we are required to address 9 Corporate governance statement 10 Corporate governance statement included as a separate report 11 Location of the description of auditor's responsibilities for the audit of the financial statements 12 Other matters the auditor is required to address 13 Alternative presentation options for financial statements of a group 14 References to UK adopted international accounting standards 15 Appendices 1 - 7B: Illustrative Auditor's Reports 16 - 44